helm/helm-www/content/en/docs/chart_template_guide/named_templates.md

   food: "pizza"
 ```

+Note: a `define` does not produce output unless it is called with a template,
+as in this example.

 Conventionally, Helm charts put these templates inside of a partials file,
 usually `_helpers.tpl`.
 Let's move this function there: